SushantGautam/LMS1.0/README.md

 Continued version of previous LMS

-Change in structure of the project that is change in structure of files and directories
+Change in structure of the project, change in structure of files and directories Changes in database model and fields